Visit the Abayudaya – the Jews of Uganda in Eastern Uganda

 Few Ugandans know about the Abayudaya – the Jews of Uganda-meaning the “People of Judah.”
 However, they have existed for over one hundred years, and fewer Tourists are aware of the existence of the Abayudaya Jews.

 Ironically, the UK Government offered Uganda as a Temporary Jewish refuge in 1903 to Theodore Herzl, leader of the Zionist Movement.
 The offer of Uganda as a homeland for Jews was turned down.
 Few Ugandans are aware of that, and it is little known elsewhere.
 Most people will be aware of the spectacular Entebbe Israeli hostage rescue in 1976 that deeply embarrassed Uganda and Idi Amin.

-Abayudaya – the Jews of Uganda is a group of Jewish believers that was brought to Judaism by their leader, Semei Kakangulu, and are Jews by Choice.
-Who in 1919, he left Christianity and felt Judaism was the true religion.
+Abayudaya – the Jews of Uganda were brought to Judaism by their leader, Semei Kakangulu, and are Jews by Choice.
+In 1919, he left Christianity and felt Judaism was the true religion.

 Abayudaya – Community Projects: